Aetopia/NoSteamWebHelper/README.md

 # NoSteamWebHelper
- A program that disables Steam's CEF/Chromium Embedded Framework by suspending the threads that invoke it.
+ A program that disables Steam's CEF/Chromium Embedded Framework by suspending the threads that invoke it at game runtime.

 ## Aim